entzik/status-machina/README.md

 Sometimes we may need to pass information between actions and post actions.
 This can of course be done through the context - because the post transition action will receive the context mutated by the action, but if the information is not needed later in the process it will just polute the context.

 If such transitent data needs to be passed from an action to the subsequent post action, the stashing mechanism can be used.
-This will allow an action to stash any object which can then be retrieved (un-stashed) by the post action, like in the example bellow:
+This will allow an action to stash any kind of object which can then be retrieved (un-stashed) by the post action, like in the example bellow:

 ```java
 class SomeTransitionAction implement TransitionAction {